Train At Pine Rest | Psychology Doctoral Internship

 Training Model

-The Pine Rest pre-doctoral psychology internship utilizes a Practitioner-Scholar Model in order to emphasize the integration of clinical practice and science.
+The Pine Rest Doctoral Psychology Internship follows a Practitioner–Scholar Model, emphasizing the thoughtful integration of clinical practice and scientific inquiry.

 Program Goals